murilosgimenes/kojak/README.md

 # Introduction

-kojak is a hapi-based node generator framework.
+kojak is a express-based node framework.
 Designed to make development fast, achieve robustness and performance.